Master’s Degree in Cybersecurity

 3 Credits

 This course includes a study of criminal law as it applies to infractions where digital goods or services are used as a means or an end.
-Students will learn to identify and report these types of infractions and follow the appropriate procedures.
-They will also explore legislation related to digital goods and services, focusing on key areas such as industrial and intellectual property, data protection, and market regulations.
+You will learn to identify and report these types of infractions and follow the appropriate procedures.
+You will also explore legislation related to digital goods and services, focusing on key areas such as industrial and intellectual property, data protection, and market regulations.
+The course provides you with an integrated perspective on the legal dimensions and institutional legal framework surrounding digital security.
+You will learn to analyze and propose a variety of strategies in this context.

 Cybersecurity Governance and Risk Analysis